TroutTrout

 Identifying Risks in Manufacturing

 For manufacturers, the first step involves identifying and cataloging assets, systems, and data flows within their IT and OT environments.
 This includes understanding the unique characteristics of manufacturing systems, such as the integration of legacy equipment that may not support modern security protocols.
-Leveraging tools for inventory and asset management in ICS operations can provide a critical understanding of the current landscape.
+Leveraging tools for inventory and asset management in ICS operations can provide a clear picture of what exists on the network.

 Protecting Manufacturing Assets